getzola/zola/docs/content/documentation/content/search.md

 It is very important to set the `default_language` in your `config.toml` if you are writing a site not in English; the index building pipelines are very different depending on the language.

-After `zola build` or `zola serve`, you should see two files in your static directory:
+After `zola build` or `zola serve`, you should see two files in your public directory:

 - `search_index.${default_language}.js`: so `search_index.en.js` for a default setup
 - `elasticlunr.min.js`